wallyatgithub/maock/README.md

   In Maock configuration, each mock service is represented by a "Service" entry.

-  Each Service has a "Request", and a "Response".
+  Each Service has a "Request", and an group of "Response".

   Each "Request" defines a set of rule to match the incoming request message.